Rokiis1/roadmap/test_managment/4_level/4_level_test_managment.md

 At a higher level, **summary reports** are shared with stakeholders to support decision making.
 These reports provide an overview of test results, defect status and overall system quality.

 **Reporting frequency** depends on project needs, but it is important that information is shared consistently and in a structured way.

+Escalation triggers **critical defects are reported immediately**, **schedule slippage greater than 10% triggers an escalation report to the Test Lead or QA Manager** and **defect resolution delays beyond SLA trigger escalation to the development lead**

 Without clear deliverables and reporting, testing results may not be visible or properly understood.